 - When there is damage, record everything that needs replacement like a laptop, phone, medication or purse.

-And lastly before making any claim, you should consult an attorney that understands how the system work, we know that dealing with insurance companies can be tricky, but with the right attorney, things are going to be a lot easier for you.
+And lastly, before acquiring insurance or making an insurance claim, you should consult an attorney that understands how the system works.
+We know that dealing with insurance companies can be tricky, but with the right attorney, things are going to be a lot easier for you.
 Give us a call now at Massey & Duffy for a free consultation.